janbanot/lisp_interpreter/README.md

 # Lisp interpreter written in Python

-## In general there are 2 main requirements for an language to be Turing-Complete:
+## In general there are 2 main requirements for a language to be Turing-Complete:
 - a form of conditional repetition or conditional branching
 - a way to read and write some form of storage (e.g. variables, lists)